aalekseenkov/dotfiles4nixos/README.md

-# NixOS Configuration (25.11 + Flakes)
+# NixOS Configuration 25.11

+![dotfiles4nixos](./dotfiles4nixos.png)

+## Description
 This repository contains a declarative configuration for a headless NixOS SRE/DevOps environment.
-It features a hybrid setup using **NixOS 25.11 (Stable)** with **Unstable** channels for critical tools like the Ansible Language Server.

-![dotfiles4nixos](./dotfiles4nixos.png)

-## 🚀 Quick Start
+## Quick Start

 If you are on a fresh NixOS install:
 1. Login as your user